GSA/digitalcorps.gsa.gov/README.md

 The [U.S. Digital Corps](https://digitalcorps.gsa.gov) website is developed using the [U.S. Web Design System v2](https://v2.designsystem.digital.gov) and is hosted as a [Cloud.gov Pages](https://federalist.18f.gov/) website.
 This code uses a [Jekyll](https://jekyllrb.com) site engine and built with Ruby.

-This project strives to be compliant with requirements set by [21st Century IDEA Act](https://www.congress.gov/bill/115th-congress/house-bill/5759).
+This project strives to be compliant with requirements set by the [21st Century IDEA Act](https://www.congress.gov/bill/115th-congress/house-bill/5759).
 The standards require that a website or digital service:

 - is accessible to individuals with disabilities,
 - has a consistent appearance,